tingelst/ros2_seminar_spring_2020_demos/README.md

 # ros2_seminar_spring_2020_demos
-Demos for the spring seminar on ROS2 in the Robotics and Automation group at MTP, NTNU.
+Demos for the spring seminars on ROS2 in the Robotics and Automation group at MTP, NTNU.

 The following tutorial is based on the tutorials found at https://index.ros.org/doc/ros2/Tutorials/.

-## Building a simple velocity controller
+## Building a simple robot controller

 ### Creating a workspace